PaulN12/Newsletter-App/README.md

 -MailChimp API
 -Node JS

 It also features post requests to the specific APIs, among others.
-Here is the app [URL="https://floating-temple-79127.herokuapp.com/"]here[/URL]
+Here is the app <a href="https://floating-temple-79127.herokuapp.com/">here</a>